dwatsonlisd/Cat-Butterfly-Platformer/Game Design Document.md

         What direction do the levels go?
 Up?
 Right? some combination?
     Model of the Universe:
         I imagine the physics of the world being similar to other platformers with exaggerated physics -- ability to jump higher than normal, climb up the sides of walls, double-jump, etc.
-    Character Actions:
+    Player Actions:
         Movement:
             walk and run -- I imagine there being a difference between walking and running, apart from speed
                 - The first difference would be the ability to stop; walking should allow the player to stop faster, whereas running would carry momentum and reuqire more distance to stop.
                 - The second difference would be the effect on jumping -- running should allow the player to jump farther than walking.
-                - I'm not sure about this part, but I imagine that walking and running might also affect how different enemies respond
+                - I'm not sure about this part, but I imagine that walking and running might also affect how different enemies respond.
+For example, some enemies might run away if the player is running towards them, while others might only notice the player if they're running but not if they're walking.
+            Some basic movement brainstorming:
+                left/right
+                    walk - a basic stroll; legs go in a 1, 2, 3, 4 pattern with left-front/rear, then right-front/rear: lf, lr, rf, rr
+                    trot - a faster walk; lf/lr then rf/rr
+                    run - a gallop